-Join Gerry O'Brien for an in-depth discussion in this video Working with for loops, part of Up and Running with C#.
+Join Gerry O'Brien for an in-depth discussion in this video Working with for loops, part of Learning C#.

 So, let's go to Visual Studio.…And the first one we'll take a look at is our for loop.…Now, for loop has a very specific structure that C# is looking…for and the syntax checker will make sure that you do this correctly.…The key word is for so we'll start our for loop off with that keyword.…And then, within the parentheses of our for loop,…this is very important for the structure, the for loop.…We have three separate sections that are separated by this semicolon.…So we have two semicolons separating our three…sections, the first one is known as the initializer.…

 So, were creating a variable, in this case this is an integer data type.…I've called it counter because I like my variable names to…be meaningful, and we're going to set that equal to 0.…So, as we start counting through the loop, I want to start at zero.…And the reason I start at zero is because, for the most part, all computer…counting starts at zero, including arrays and, and…different collections that you might deal with later.…So, it's easier for you to think of it, if your…

 - Controlling program flow

 - Catching errors